 TriMas (NAS: TRS) reported earnings on July 25.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended March 31 (Q1), TriMas beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), TriMas beat expectations on revenues and beat expectations on earnings per share.

 Compared to the prior-year quarter, revenue expanded.
 Non-GAAP earnings per share increased.
-GAAP earnings per share dropped.
+GAAP earnings per share grew significantly.

-TriMas booked revenue of $337.8 million.
-The five analysts polled by S&P Capital IQ looked for a top line of $323.9 million on the same basis.
-GAAP reported sales were 14% higher than the prior-year quarter's $297.6 million.
+TriMas notched revenue of $378.0 million.
+The six analysts polled by S&P Capital IQ expected net sales of $361.7 million on the same basis.
+GAAP reported sales were 12% higher than the prior-year quarter's $338.4 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.